gmvoit/just-the-docs/extensions/Cooling.md

 Steady emission radiates an amount of energy equivalent to an atmosphere's thermal  energy on a timescale
   $$t_{\rm cool} = \frac {3} {2} \frac {P} {\rho^2 \Lambda_\rho} = \frac {3} {2} \frac {P} {n_e n_i \Lambda (T)} \approx \frac {3kT} {n_e \Lambda (T)}$$
 called a ***cooling time***.
 However, an atmosphere's temperature does not necessarily decline on that timescale because of gravitational compression.
-Its temperature remains approximately constant if $t_{\rm cool}$ is longer than the atmosphere's dynamical timescale $t_{\rm dyn} = r / v_{\rm c}$, staying close to
+Its temperature remains approximately constant if $t_{\rm cool}$ is longer than the atmosphere's dynamical timescale $t_{\rm dyn} = r / v_{\rm c}$ and stays close to
   $$T \approx \left( \frac {2 f_{\rm th}} {\alpha_{\rm eff}} \right) T_\varphi  = \left( \frac {2  f_{\rm th}} {\alpha_{\rm eff}} \right) \frac {\mu m_p v_{\rm c}^2} {2k}$$
 (See the [Essentials](Essentials) page for an explanation and definitions of symbols.)

 {: .note}
-A galactic atmosphere's cooling function $\Lambda (T)$ may also depend on density, if the atmosphere's density is low enough for ionizing background radiation to alter its ionization state.
+A galactic atmosphere's cooling function $\Lambda (T)$ may also depend on density if the atmosphere's density is low enough for ionizing background radiation to alter its ionization state.
 Atmosphere models for low-mass galaxies or early eras when the ionizing background is particularly intense may need to account for this change in the cooling function.

 ## Specific Entropy